onqtam/headjack/docs/why/5_INFORMATION.md

 1. The perpetual AMA (Ask Me Anything) - currently only a small handful of people have done [AMAs in Reddit](https://www.reddit.com/r/AMA) that last only up to a few days with an extremely limiting interface in a sporadic/random fashion.
 What if every account had an implicit AMA associated with them (something like [ask.fm](https://ask.fm) but a lot more powerful) and we could ask any leader/CEO/celebrity & hyper agent questions with special message types and link them to their accounts?
 We could collectively surface the most pressing ones and make it glaringly obvious if the important ones aren't answered or if the answer is of poor quality - through different dashboards/charts & sorting/filtering.
 We could hold them to higher standards & more scrutiny.
 What if we could pressure companies & CEOs about the use of Cobalt from African mines with slave labor?
 Doing a poll on [change.org](https://change.org) is extremely ineffectual, but if something like it was integrated with a new more expressive type of social media for virality - it could have drastically different results.
 It is easy to ingore some obscure app but not when everything is built on top of the same interconnected identity & data network.

 1. Reactions that relate to a piece of content.
 Let's take the [`"Jillian Michaels: Don't believe the keto diet hype | Big Think"`](https://www.youtube.com/watch?v=LOPOcBVzm7s) video for example.
-How do we determine if what's in there true?
+How do we determine if what's in there is true?
 All we have is a comment section and a sidebar with algorithmic recommendations.
 Turns out there are [a number of reactions](https://www.youtube.com/results?search_query=jillian+michaels+keto+reaction) but they're not shown next to the video in any way - how would we know about their existence if we didn't explicitly search for them?
 The goal is not to be exposed to multiple points of view & reach some conclusion - it's only engagement.
 The videos are not interlinked, but suppose they were - we could have a list of reactions displayed along with scores of disagreement and other factors and we could more easily discern which one to watch next. <!-- The way to expose the complete failure & corruption of the FDA & their misguided policies is through a bottom-up crowdsourced effort enabled by the Internet and further enabled by linked data, identities & reputation. -->

 https://twitter.com/goddeketal/status/1728136904028365161